 With more than 7,500 different varieties of apples to choose from, there are an unending number of flavors to snack on or incorporate into fall-time meals.
 Apple cider vinegar has also been connected to numerous benefits.

 Beets have been shown to lower blood pressure, reduce your risk of heart disease, and improve focus by increasing blood flow to the frontal lobe.
 They are typically available year-round but are at their best when they are in season — late summer through fall.
 There are a variety of beet types including purple, golden, white, and multi-colored.
 Pickle, juice, or roast, your beets to make them an easy addition to your autumn meals as a side dish.

-Cranberries are low-calorie food that is rich in vitamin C, vitamin A, and vitamin K. Research suggests that cranberries may help to reduce the intensity of urinary tract infections in women.
+Cranberries are a low-calorie food that is rich in vitamin C, vitamin A, and vitamin K. Research suggests that cranberries may help to reduce the intensity of urinary tract infections in women.
 The polyphenols in cranberries may reduce the risk of cardiovascular disease by preventing platelet build-up and reducing blood pressure.
-Cranberries definitely taste their best during the months of October and November, when they are in season.
+Cranberries taste their best during October and November when they are in season.

 Squash is a rich source of beta-carotene, which can prevent vitamin A deficiencies and may slow cognitive decline.
 Yellow squash is high in vitamins A, B6, and C. They also contain folate, magnesium, fiber, riboflavin, phosphorus, and potassium.

 During the autumn months, summer squash begins to fade away in local produce sections.
 However, winter squash soon begins to take its place.
 Winter squash types include acorn squash, blue Hubbard, butternut, delicata, and spaghetti among others.